-- Ensuring that he/she has the relevant training, knowledge and understanding of safeguarding to ensure that he/she can fulfill their responsibilities effectively. - Ensuring that this policy is fully implemented through rigorous monitoring and evaluation of the school's approach to safeguarding. - Ensure children are taught about safeguarding, including online safety and relationships education - Ensure all staff receive regular safeguarding training, including online safety, on induction, at regular intervals, by means of updates, staff meetings, e bulletins to provide relevant skills and knowledge. - Undertaking a review of this policy at least once per academic year and more frequently, should changes in legislation or guidance occur or any significant changes to the school occur. - Managing the process of investigating any allegations made against the Headteacher or the Designated Safeguarding Lead.
+- Ensuring that he/she has the relevant and appropriate training, knowledge and understanding of safeguarding to ensure that he/she can fulfill their responsibilities effectively. - Ensuring that this policy is fully implemented through rigorous monitoring and evaluation of the school's approach to safeguarding. - Ensuring children are taught about safeguarding, including online safety and relationships education - Ensuring all staff receive regular safeguarding training, including online safety, on induction, at regular intervals, by means of updates, staff meetings, e bulletins to provide relevant skills and knowledge and refresher sessions on Inset Days. - Undertaking a review of this policy at least once per academic year and more frequently, should changes in legislation or guidance occur or any significant changes to the school occur. - Managing the process of investigating any allegations made against the Headteacher or the Designated Safeguarding Lead.